 Other immunomodulatory medicines available are tacrolimus/pimecrolimus (used in atopic dermatitis), and calcipotriol (in combination with a corticosteroid for psoriasis), available as ointments.
 Methotrexate, cyclosporine, azathioprine, etc. are oral immunomodulators that may be prescribed in some severe cases of psoriasis.

 Corticosteroid and immunomodulatory medicines should never be used without a doctor’s prescription as their dosing, and usage needs medical supervision to avert and minimize adverse effects.

 Biologicals (monoclonal antibodies- MAbs) act by targeting specific components of the immune system that are causing the inflammatory or allergic reaction.
 These are reserved for severe and unresponsive cases like omalizumab (urticaria), dupilumab (atopic dermatitis) and infliximab, adalimumab, and secukinumab (psoriasis).

 Infections like bacterial/fungal, herpes, scabies or lice are treated with specific drugs acting against the causative organisms.
 It is important not to cause skin damage and secondary infection due to the trauma of recurrent and forceful scratching.
 Such secondary infections will need to be treated with the application of antibiotics as cream/ointments which are also available in combination with corticosteroids.

 In some cases, light therapy may be an option a dermatologist may offer.

-In select cases of generalized itching, psychological intervention and medication in the form of behavioral modification therapy and antidepressant/antianxiety medicines can also help under appropriate medical monitoring.
+Psychological intervention and medication in the form of behavioral modification therapy and antidepressant/antianxiety medicines can also help under appropriate medical monitoring, in select cases of generalized itching.

 For any query, additional information or to discuss any case, write to email@example.com, and be assured of a response soon.